National Examination Board in Occupational Safety and Health: Accredited Learning Partners

 There are more than 600 organisations worldwide delivering NEBOSH qualifications and courses.

 NEBOSH Learning Partners must be accredited by NEBOSH.
 Accreditation is required for each separate qualification.
 The accreditation process ensures course providers have procedures and resources in place to deliver training programmes of a standard required by NEBOSH and to maintain the integrity of the assessment process.

 Accredited NEBOSH Learning Partners not only deliver qualifications, but organise exam sittings for candidates.
 Accredited Learning Partners include educational establishments, commercial training and consultancy providers and large employers.

-Through its network of Learning Partners NEBOSH qualifications have been taken in more than 170 countries throughout the world like including the saudi arabia United Kingdom, India, Pakistan, United Arab Emirates, South Africa, Nigeria, Australia, Canada, Singapore, Malaysia, Qatar, and Kuwait.
+Through its network of Learning Partners NEBOSH qualifications have been taken in more than 170 countries throughout the world like including the United Kingdom, India, Pakistan, United Arab Emirates, South Africa, Nigeria, Australia, Canada, Singapore, Malaysia, Qatar, and Kuwait.
 It has five qualifications developed specifically for international study: NEBOSH International General Certificate in Occupational Health and Safety, NEBOSH Health and Safety Management for Construction (International), NEBOSH International Technical Certificate in Oil and Gas Operational Safety, the NEBOSH International Diploma for Occupational Health and Safety Management Professionals, and the NEBOSH International Diploma in Environmental Management.
 The ability of a manufacturer to use in-house NEBOSH-qualified staff reduces demand for external consultants, while the pool of qualified HSEQ professionals affects supplier power in the market.

 As of 2020, the NEBOSH International General Certificate in Occupational Health and Safety is available in Arabic, English, French, Portuguese, Spanish and Turkish.

 Graduation ceremony and annual awards

 Since 2006, candidates achieving a NEBOSH Diploma or Masters-level qualification have been invited to attend an annual graduation ceremony, which is regularly held at the University of Warwick.
 In June 2018, almost 800 guests attended this event to see Diplomates receive their diplomas, including 100 HSE inspectors.

-Best Candidate awards are also presented at the annual ceremony to candidates achieving highest marks in the year for all certificate-level qualifications, diploma qualifications and for each separate unit (A, B, C and D) of the NEBOSH National Diploma.
+Best Candidate awards are also presented at the annual ceremony to candidates achieving highest marks in the year for all certificate-level qualifications, diploma qualifications and for each separate unit of the NEBOSH National Diploma.
 These are acknowledged in the annual report.